okta/terraform-provider-okta/website/docs/r/group_membership.html.markdown

 to manage group membership in terraform without overriding other automatic membership operations performed by group rules and other non-managed actions.

+When using this with a `okta_user` resource, you should add a lifecycle ignore for group memberships to avoid conflicts in desired state.

 ## Example Usage

 ```hcl